Mike-4-prog/Mandy-webscrapper/README.md

-# Mandy-webscrapper
-Web Scraping and cleaning techniques of world films gross earnings of html tables.
+Web scrapping techniques and cleaning of world film gross earnings